nasmith2/dataviz/README.md

   * -[x] Find what census regions each entry belongs to
   * -[x] Modify dataset to say words, that represent the numbers, instead of numbers.
 Example: instead of using state = 1 change it so state = Alabama
   * -[ ] Create the interactive feature that allows the user to select data to use from center chart.
 See task in [Questions & Tasks section](https://github.com/nasmith2/dataviz#questions--tasks) for more information.
-  * -[ ] Aggregate the data.
+  * -[x] Aggregate the data.
 Even though the designs are cool, this would be good to do.
-Need to figure out how
   * -[ ] Add additional charts
     * -[ ] Get brain implants to improve your memory or mental capacity
     * -[ ] Eat meat that was grown in a lab